 The Sennheiser HD 518 are a good, low-budget pair of critical listening headphones.
 They deliver a decently balanced and open sound quality.
 They're comfortable and somewhat sturdy but are a bit bulky and tight on the head.
 However, they're not casual headphones and are only meant to be used in quiet, isolated environments.

 - High leakage can be distracting to others.

 - Slightly bulky and cumbersome design.

-The HD 518 like the HD 598 are well padded comfortable headphones.
+The Sennheiser HD 518, like the HD 598 and the Audio Technica ATH-M50x, are well padded comfortable headphones.
 The large oval ear cups fully encompass the ears and the cushioned fabric is soft and feels good on the skin.
 Unfortunately, they're a bit tight on the head.
 It's not as noticeable as some other over-ear headphones but it does make them a bit less comfortable than the HD 598.

 These headphones like all open-back models are not meant to isolate the listener from ambient noise.
 They're designed specifically to leak and have an open sound that immerses you in your environment.
 Therefore, they won't be usable in loud settings or if you want to keep what you're listening to private.

 Poor isolation.
 These headphones have an open back and therefore don't isolate any sound below 2KHz.
 Above 2KHz, they perform poorly, achieving only 13dB of overall attenuation in the Treble Range.